 Site Classification: Site classification in accordance with AS2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the soil profile would be equivalent to high range Class H1 (highly reactive/filled) conditions.
+Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the soil profile would be equivalent to Class H1 (highly reactive/filled) conditions.
 The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
 Reference must be made to the comments provided below.

-Footing Systems: Given the high range nature of the site classification, consideration should be given to adopting a footing system stiffer than the typical Class H1 systems.
+Footing Systems: Reference must be made to AS2870:2011 which indicates footing systems that are appropriate for each site classification.
 All footings must found within a uniform bearing stratum of suitable strength/material, below the zone of influence of any service trenches, backfill zones, retaining walls or underground structures.
 Masonry walls should be articulated in accordance with current best practice.
 Dwelling design must ensure suitable drainage and uniform moisture conditions are maintained in the vicinity of footings.
 Footing systems must be confirmed by a structural engineer taking into consideration any onsite or offsite constraints.